rosenpass/rosenpass/papers/whitepaper.md

 * \textbf{CookieReply} – Used for proof-of-IP-ownership-based denial-of-service mitigation (see Sec. \ref{dos-mitigation}).
 * \textbf{biscuit} – This is not a stand-alone package; instead, it is an encrypted fragment present in \textbf{RespHello} and \textbf{InitConf}.

+## Endianness {#endianess}

+Unless otherwise specified, all integer values in the Rosenpass protocol use little-endian encoding.

 ## Variables and Domain Separators {#variables}

 ### KEM Keypairs and Ciphertexts